 Like the First Contact, the Star Trek Generations mostly took place in 2371, although the Star Trek movie opened in 2293, right after the events of Star Trek VI.

 In contrast, Star Trek: Nemesis happened four years after the Star Trek Generations.
-When the Star Trek Voyager and Star Trek Deep Space Nine events concluded, Picard and the Enterprise-D took their final mission together.
+When the Star Trek Voyager and Star Trek Deep Space Nine events concluded, Picard and the Enterprise-D took their final season together.

 10. Star Trek: Deep Space Nine (Year: 2369-2375)